 Fortigate is one of the best network security hardware device which can do a lot of things in the firewall, network security, internet proxy, VPN and more.
-You can find more information about their products, features and more technical details here on the official site.
+You can find more information about their products, features and technical details here at the official site.

 Change Switch Mode to Interface Mode in Fortigate FortiOS 5.x & 6.x

 In FortiOS 6.0 and later versions, we can remove the network ports from the default hardware switch easily.
-Once we remove these ports, they become Interface mode where we can have different settings separately.
+Once we remove these ports, they become to Interface mode, where we can have different settings separately.

 To do that, right-click (or double click) the hardware switch and remove the ports you want to make in interface mode.

-There should be a minimum 1 port part of the hardware switch.
+There should be a minimum one port part of the hardware switch.
 We can’t remove all ports.
 Also, in this way, you can’t delete the entire hardware switch.

 If you need to delete the entire hardware switch and make all ports to interface mode, then we need to follow the below steps.

-2) Change the mode from Switch mode to interface mode
+2) Change the mode from Switch mode to interface.

 3) Configure the network and allow access to a particular network port.

 1) Prerequisites to change the mode